HomeDog TrainingPhoto TourAbout UsDoggy Pics

 Call me if you'd like a personal tour of Bed & Biscuit.
 I'm usually busy caring for my guests so please call ahead to schedule an appointment.

-Arizona has 13 species of rattlesnakes: In the Humboldt area, I have had encounters with Diamondbacks, Tigers, Black-Tailed, Arizona Blacks and Mojave's.
+Arizona has 13 species of rattlesnakes: In the Humboldt area, I have had encounters with Diamondbacks, Black-Tailed, Arizona Blacks and Mojave's.
 When threatened, most Rattlesnakes become defensive and would rather avoid confrontation.
 Rattlesnakes do not always give a warning even when provoked.
 Whether they warn us or not, it's prudent to avoid rattlesnakes and to teach our dogs to stay away from them, avoiding painful, damaging and potentially lethal snakebites.

 Although some dogs instinctively avoid snakes, most dogs are very curious and have no idea of the potential danger.
 Many years ago my friend and I lost a very valuable stud dog to a Mojave Green.
 We heard a commotion outside in the back yard.
 When we went to investigate it was too late.
 Our dog had killed the Mohave but died from its bites 15 minutes later.
 He had been vaccinated with the rattlesnake vaccine, but the vaccine does not cover the Mojave's potent neurotoxic venom.
 Regardless of rattlesnake species or if the dog was vaccinated, an allergic reaction to the venom, multiple venomous bites or one bite in a vital area can overwhelm the dog's system causing shock and then death.